 Most ceramic floor tiles sit within 3 to 4 and porcelain tiles usually have a rating between 3 and 5.
 We state the PEI rating on all our product pages under 'product details'.

-When it comes to the difference in cost of both materials, in general, ceramic tends to be cheaper in price, making it a great budget option but still offer a hardwearing tile suitable for indoor residential usage.
+When it comes to the difference in cost of both materials, in general, red body ceramics tends to be cheaper in price, making it a great budget option but still offer a hardwearing tile suitable for indoor residential usage.
 Porcelain tiles tend to cost slightly more due to their stronger characteristics and differences.
 White body ceramics tend to sit at a similar price point to porcelain alternatives.

 Suitability and uses of porcelain and ceramic

 Depending on the room or space you are wanting to tile, may depend on whether one or the other is the best option.
 Ceramic tiles are only suitable for indoor use and are particularly popular as wall tiles or areas with less footfall.
 There are many smaller-format tiles that tend to be ceramic, with options of gloss and crackle glazes, as well as patterned.
 Porcelain has a big advantage of being suitable for indoors and outdoors, lending itself well as a floor tile.
 It is worth noting the ‘R’ rating of a tile (a measurement for slip resistance) – most indoor porcelains tend to be R9 or R10, whereas for external use, we advise an R11 (grip) tile.
 All our outdoor porcelain paving is R11.

 Porcelain is a popular material as outdoor porcelain paving because of its frost resistance, UV stability and slip resistance (R11 tile).
 Its low water absorption rate means it is a wonderful choice for a patio tile and will weather every season.
 Porcelain paving is also available in a variety of shades and consistent tones to suit your garden space.

 1. Should I choose porcelain or ceramic tiles?